psmail147/Fuzzy_Logic_Handover_Decision/README.md

 In a cellular network, a mobile device connected to a serving BS should be transferred to a neighbouring BS when that neighbour provides a better signal.
 If the handover is:

-- **too early**, this can cause unnecessary handovers and “ping-pong” effects;
+- too early, this can cause unnecessary handovers and “ping-pong” effects;
-- **too late**, the user may experience very weak signal and possible call drops.
+- too late, the user may experience very weak signal and possible call drops.

 Most real systems use rules based on RSS, margins and timers.
-Here, a fuzzy-logic controller outputs a **handover urgency** in the range [0, 1], which is then thresholded to decide when to trigger the handover.
+Here, a fuzzy-logic controller outputs a handover urgency in the range [0, 1], which is then thresholded to decide when to trigger the handover.

 ---